floriangbh/BadgeSegmentControl/README.md

 # This repository is no longer maintained.
-Feel free to make fork ! :-)
+Feel free to make fork.

 <p align="center">